 Volunteering Queensland is proud to announce the 2021 National Student Volunteer Week (NSVW) Small Grants Program.

-Grants of up to $500 (inc GST if applicable) will be available in Queensland only and are for activities held during 2021 NSVW that celebrate the contribution of and/ or enable the participation of young people through volunteering.
+Grants of up to $500 (inc GST if applicable) are available, in Queensland only, and are for activities held during 2021 NSVW that celebrate the contribution of and/ or enable the participation of young people through volunteering.

 The grants are open to Queensland universities, TAFEs, colleges, schools, and not-for-profit organisations that have volunteering programs for students and young people aged up to 25 years of age.